turbot/steampipe-plugin-godaddy/docs/tables/godaddy_subscription.md

   status = 'ACTIVE';
 ```

-### List subscriptions that expires in coming 10 days
+### List subscriptions that will expire within the next 10 days.

 ```sql
 select